 The Dzogchen Beara Temple Shop

-This shop exists to provide the opportunity for as many people as possible to participate in building the Dzogchen Beara Temple.
+This shop exists to provide the opportunity for as many people as possible to participate in supporting the Dzogchen Beara Temple.
 Buddhist tradition says that when we are involved in any aspect of building a Temple this will become a source of extraordinary blessing for our spiritual path.

 The names of all sponsors will be included on a scroll to be enshrined in the temple once it is complete.
 By making an offering or sponsoring an item in your name, the name of a loved one or of somebody who has passed away, you will create a direct link to the benefit that will come from this Temple through the ages.